-Nick is the lead researcher of the StreetCred Police Killings in Context database, a non-commercial, non-partisan project to gather data on killings by US police of unarmed civilians.
+He is lead author, along with Ben Singleton, and Ed Flosi, of In Context: Understanding Police Killings of Unarmed Civilians (2016), based on his work on the StreetCred Police Killings in Context Data Project (PKIC), on which he is lead researcher.
+PKIC is a non-commercial, non-partisan project to gather data on killings by US police of unarmed civilians.
 You can download the raw data at Github, or read some Op-Ed pieces about the project and some of its conclusions.

 Nick is co-author of Blackhatonomics: An Inside Look at the Economics of Cybercrime; technical editor of Investigating Internet Crimes: An Introduction to Solving Crimes in Cyberspace; and author of a boatload of other books on travel.